rimutaka/posts/merging-development-and-production-databases-for-cloud-migration/readme.md

 ## Congratulations - you are done

-The DBs have been imported into AZ SQL pool.
-It's time to start testing.
+All databases should have been imported into AZ SQL pool by the above script and into an Azure Elastic Pool.
+You can connect to them from your applications to start testing.

 ----

 *This post is based on my recent experience migrating a real estate management system with hundreds of MS SQL databases from on-prem to Azure SQL.
 Read my other articles for more learnings from that project.*

 *I realise that this article makes little sense outside the narrow context of migrating a large number of MS SQL DBs to Azure and is hard to comprehend.
 It took me quite some time to figure out the right merge process, so I decided that it's better to share what I learned even in its current form.
 It may still save someone a lot of time and effort.*